Tuck-Williamson/CloudGPUAnalysis/README.md

----
-Title: Cloud GPU Analysis
+# Cloud GPU Analysis

+This repository contains the code, notes, data, and publications for  research into cloud GPU based malware.

+## Project Information

 Author: Thomas (Tuck) Williamson

 Copyright: 2024 (c) All rights reserved.
----

-# Cloud GPU Analysis

-This is my research into cloud GPU based malware.